Sydney-Informatics-Hub/PIPE-3956-aerial-segmentation/docs/q4_2023_report.md

 Rather than training models from scratch, we will fine tune our models on the excellent performance in existing segmentation model.

+After iterative code development and testing using Google Colab notebook environments using very small samples of our larger datasets, we fine tuned models at scale using the full datasets on AWS Ronin instances equiped with A100 GPUs.
+Model fine tuning will be an iterative process, as we optimise model parameters and experiment with data augmentation and pre-processing to optimise for robust real world performance.

 ![Segmentation](https://github.com/Sydney-Informatics-Hub/PIPE-3956-aerial-segmentation/blob/fdc030840f370e3bfe9e73910d92406e869175ed/docs/aerial-seg-fine-tuning.png)

 ### Prediction